 With the tremendous success of JPOL since 2013, and with requests being made by clubs all over the United States to participate, JPOL has now expanded to six Regions – Pennsylvania (R5), New Jersey (R6), Chesapeake (R7), South (R8) and the Midwest (R9 & 10), plus a developing U14 division encompassing Regions 5/6/7/8.

 Over the past several seasons, JPH has also found success in developing technical staff and umpires.
 By utilizing Technical Delegates and Umpire Managers on every site, the events are providing training grounds for all those who aim for success in field hockey, many of whom are now receiving international appointment via Pan Am Hockey Federation and the International Hockey Federation.
-Our team is lead by JPH Directors, Rachael Bloemker & Nigel Traverso; JPH Technical Director, Lurah Hess; JPH Director of Umpiring, Wendy Stewart; and JPH Communications Officer, Ridge Bair.
+Our team is lead by JPH Directors, Rachael Bloemker & Nigel Traverso; JPH Technical Director, Lurah Hess; JPH Director of Umpiring, TBD; and JPH Communications Officer, Ridge Bair.

 The Junior Premier Hockey organizers hope you enjoy the benefits of both JPIL and JPOL.
 With your continued support these events will certainly grow to their full potential, benefiting all participants, umpires, technical personal, supporters and sponsors!